2bttns/2bttns/app/README.md

 $ docker volume rm app_postgres-data-local-prod
 ```

-This will start the `twobttns` container and the `local-prod-db` containers.
-The `twobttns` container is built using the local Dockerfile.
+This will start the `2bttns` container and the `local-prod-db` containers.
+The `2bttns` container is built using the local Dockerfile.
 You can access the dockerized 2bttns app at `localhost:3262`.

 ### Managing the `dev-db` container